volkerdobler/insertnums/README.md

 5
 ```

 The order of the input is also important.
-By default, the extension inserts in the order of the click order.
-An example would be, you click 3 times, first in line 7, then in line 2, and third click in line 4.
-After the command `1` the result is (the number and the column count the line numbers):
+By default, the extension inserts the sequence in the order of the click order.
+Example: first click in line 7, then line 2, and third line 4.
+After the command `1` the result is (first column shows the line numbers):

 ```
 1: